polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 to hint at, is that Magic is more than CRUD.
 In this tutorial, we will prove it, by creating our own Hyperlambda keyword that invokes a C# method.
-Expand your _"backend/slots/"_ folder in Visual Studio (Code), and create a new file,.
+Expand your _"backend/slots/"_ folder in Visual Studio (Code), and create a new file.
-Name your file _"Add.cs_", and add the following content to it.
+Name your file _"Add.cs_", and put the following content into it.

 ```csharp
 using magic.node;